calculix/CalculiX-Examples/README.md

 These examples demonstrate the use of [CalculiX](http://www.dhondt.de/) for various analysis types.

 Also, there are some helper python scripts.
-See [Scripts page](Scripts/) for usage hints (and how to add them to your path).
+See [Scripts page](Scripts/) for usage hints.

 The [Setup](Setup.md) page provides instructions on how to setup the working environment under Windows and Linux.